forestryio/forestry.io/hugo/content/docs/guides/developing-with-gatsby/index.md

 {{% tip "Forestry's Gatsby Starter" %}}

 We are working on a blog starter that will make it easy to get started with Forestry.
-For the time being, [we've forked a blog starter from Gatsby](https://github.com/forestryio/gatsby-starter-blog) that has some Forestry settings pre-configured.
+For the time being, [we've forked a blog starter from Gatsby](https://github.com/forestryio/gatsby-starter-blog) and pre-configured some Forestry settings.

 {{% create_site_button
 repo="https://github.com/forestryio/gatsby-starter-blog"